-- 5.43 The Immigration Act 2016 places a duty on the council to ensure that all applicants for a Premises Licence and Personal Licence have the right to work and licences are not issued to persons who do not have the correct 'right to work' documentation. - 5.44 The Licensing Authority must be satisfied that an applicant has the right to work in the UK.
-Applicants are required to submit one of the documents listed at Annex A of the Home Office's Employer right to work checks supporting guidance published on the gov.uk website or as an alternative to using one of the documents listed, applicants can choose to demonstrate their right to work by allowing the licensing authority to carry out a check with the Home Office online right to work checking service. - 5.45 A person is disqualified from applying for a personal licence or a premises licence by reason of their immigration status if: - The person requires leave to enter or remain in the UK and has not been granted it; or - The person's leave to enter or remain in the UK: - $\circ$ is invalid - has ceased to have effect (whether by reason of curtailment, revocation, cancellation, passage of time, or otherwise), or - is subject to a condition preventing the person from doing work of that kind.

-- 5.46 The Licensing Authorities will not discriminate against anyone.
+- 5.44 The Immigration Act 2016 places a duty on the council to ensure that all applicants for Premises & Personal Licences have the right to work and licences are not issued to persons who do not have the correct 'right to work' documentation. - 5.45 The Licensing Authority must be satisfied that an applicant has the right to work in the UK.
+Applicants are required to submit one of the documents listed at Annex A of the Home Office's Employer right to work checks supporting guidance published on the gov.uk website or as an alternative to using one of the documents listed, applicants can choose to demonstrate their right to work by allowing the licensing authority to carry out a check with the Home Office online right to work checking service. - 5.46 A person is disqualified from applying for a Personal Licence or a Premises Licence by reason of their immigration status if: - The person requires leave to enter or remain in the UK and has not been granted it; or - The person's leave to enter or remain in the UK: - o is invalid - o has ceased to have effect (whether by reason of curtailment, revocation, cancellation, passage of time, or otherwise), or - o is subject to a condition preventing the person from doing work of that kind. - 5.47 The Licensing Authorities will not discriminate against anyone.
 All applicants will be treated in the same way during the licence application process.
-Assumptions will not be made about a person's right to work in the UK or their immigration status on the basis of their nationality, ethnic origin, accent, the colour of their skin, or the length of time they have been resident in the UK. - 5.47 If an applicant has restrictions on the length of time they may work in the UK, a premises licence or personal licence may still be issued.
+Assumptions will not be made about a person's right to work in the UK or their immigration status on the basis of their nationality, ethnic origin, accent, the colour of their skin, or the length of time they have been resident in the UK. - 5.48 If an applicant has restrictions on the length of time they may work in the UK, a premises licence or personal licence may still be issued.
 However, the licence will cease to have effect when the right to work lapses.

-Large Events (events attended by over 5,000 persons)
+Large events (Events attended by over 5,000 persons)